what3words/w3w-swift-components/README.md

 #### Measurements

-The measurement system in these components are set to the user's preference or locale automatically, but you can override this to `.metric`, `.imperial`, or `.userPreference`:
+The measurement system in these components are set to the user's preference or locale automatically, but you can override this to `.metric`, or `.imperial`:

 ```swift
 W3WSettings.measurement = .metric